Vladislav-Burhovetskiy/sf-game-js/README.md

 - blocking hits using D and L keys;
 - Health-bars displaying the state of health of fighters;
 - modal window with information about the winner;

+## 💡 PS

-P.S.: fighters don't have animation to move (hit, block), but you will see on Health-bar that functionality works good!
+Fighters don't have animation to move (hit, block), but you will see on Health-bar that functionality works good!

 ## 🏃‍♂️ Simple start